 Luckily, Nvidia was aware of this specific issue, and after reviewing plenty of complaints, Nvidia took a deep dive into it.
-According to Nvidia, there was a problem with the new graphics debugging tools included in Windows 11 22H2.
-It triggers performance issues with the Nvidia graphics cards, such as stutters, lags, graphical glitches, low game frame rates, low CPU usage, and more.
-If you’re a victim, too, don’t worry.
+According to Nvidia, there was a problem with the new graphics debugging tools in Windows 11 22H2.
+It triggers performance issues with the Nvidia graphics cards, such as stutters, lags, graphical glitches, low game frame rates, low CPU usage, etc. If you’re a victim, too, don’t worry.

 Fix: Low FPS Using NVIDIA Graphics Card After Windows 11 Update